rsdoiel/antenna/archives/2025/science_and_technology_2025.18.md

 date: 2025-05-09, updated: 2025-05-09, from: The Register (UK I.T.
 News)

 <h4>It&#39;s going to be very, very interesting in a &#39;May you live in interesting times&#39; way</h4> <p><strong>Opinion</strong>  When Donald Trump entered the White House, I expect Google thought its worries were over.
-A million-dollar &#34;donation&#34; for the inaugural ball, some face time between Sundar Pichai and Trump, and President Joe Biden&#39;s pesky Department of Justice (DoJ) demanding Google divest itself of its Chrome web browser would all be forgotten.…</p>
+A million-dollar &#34;donation&#34; for the inaugural ball, some face time between Sundar Pichai and Trump – and President Joe Biden&#39;s pesky Department of Justice (DoJ) demanding Google divest itself of its Chrome web browser would all be forgotten.…</p>

 <br>